leduy8/leetcode-training/README.md

-This repo is made specifically for python learning with Leetcode exercises.
+This repo is made specifically for training data structure and algorithms with Leetcode exercises.